 What is Alunbrig?

-Alunbrig is a prescription medicine used to treat people with non-small cell lung cancer that has spread to other parts of the body.
+Alunbrig is used to treat non-small cell lung cancer that has spread to other parts of the body.

-- have lung or breathing problems
+lung disease or breathing problems;

-high blood pressure
+high blood pressure;

-- have diabetes mellitus or glucose intolerance
+diabetes or glucose intolerance;

 How should I take Alunbrig?